-We’ve raised French Black Copper Maran for about 10 years.
+We’ve raised French Black Copper Marans for about 10 years.
 It started with my husband Zach, who was on a quest for dark brown egg layers.
-We had heard of the Kuckoo Maran, a breed who is also known for dark eggs, but not quite as dark as the French Black Copper.
+We had heard of the Kuckoo Marans, a breed who is also known for dark eggs, but not quite as dark as the French Black Copper.

 At the time our coop was a small triangular structure with 6 chickens already living in it.

 “Where do you plan to put them?”
 I asked after he hung up.

 His answer: ”Well, we’ll just have to build a bigger coop.”

 The French Black Copper Marans, in many ways, was the gateway that allowed me to begin breeding chickens.
 I finally had a coop large enough to house several incubators worth of chickens.
 So this breed holds a special place in my heart.

 Not only does this chicken have sentimental value, but it is also an amazing breed.

 French Black Copper Marans lay the darkest egg of any chicken breed.
 The darkest eggs can range from a chocolate brown to almost burgundy in color.

 The rooster is a regal bird, crowned with a large, red single comb.
 The body mostly black with a green iridescent sheen to the darkest feathers.
 The hackles crown the bird in a copper/gold hood that is strikingly beautiful